a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

 Let's break this down by looking at how each of the attributes are validated by the code above:

-#### <code>name</code> Argument
+#### `name` Argument

-In order to fulfull the requirements for the <code>name</code> attribute, we must define our own custom type.
-This is a fairly trivial process, basically we only need to create a method that evaluates the value provided by the client and converts it to the format required by the attribute.
-If the value is not valid for the attribute, the method must raise a `ValueError` with a message explaining why the value is invalid.
+In order to fulfull the requirements for the `name` attribute, we must define our own custom type.
+This is a fairly trivial process.
+We need to create a method that validates the value provided by the client and returns it.
+Optionally, if the attribute expects a data type other than a string the custom type function must also convert the validated value to the expected type.
+If the value provided by the client is invalid, the method must raise a `ValueError`.

-Remember, the `name` attribute must consist of <span class="bold-text">ONLY</span> lowercase-letters, numbers, '-' (hyphen character) or '_' (underscore character).
+Remember, the `name` attribute must consist of **ONLY** lowercase-letters, numbers, '-' (hyphen character) or '_' (underscore character).
 With that in mind, let's talk through how the `widget_name` function fulfills these requirements:

 {{< highlight python "linenos=tabl4,linenostart=15" >}}def widget_name(name):
     """Return name if valid, raise an excaption if validation fails."""